Product Designer Resume Examples

 - •Education: Detail your educational background, focusing on relevant degrees.

-- •Portfolio: Link to your portfolio showcasing your design work and projects.
+- •Portfolio: Link to your portfolio highlighting your design work and projects.

 Layout and Design Tips